dvdfu/circle-games/README.md

 "CircleGames" by https://github.com/dvdfu/

-As of May 5, 2014:
+As of May 8, 2014:

-Added a test game in addition to Eater: Space.
-Simulates planet motion according to Newton's Law of Universal Gravitation (in 2D).
+Space planets have "working" physics, but camera and input calculations need serious work.